Change (band): Immediate success

 The band's debut album, The Glow of Love, was released on Ray Caviano's label, RFC Records (distributed by Warner Bros.) in 1980.
 It was composed by a small team of writers consisting of Romani, Malavasi, Paolo Gianolio (lead guitarist), Tanyayette Willoughby, Paul Slade, and Wayne Garfield.
 The first single was the million seller "A Lover's Holiday" featuring the ad lib stylings of Zachary Sanders, known then for his work on Schoolhouse Rock.
 The follow-up hits from the album, "Searching" and the title song, feature lead vocals by Luther Vandross who had yet to come to prominence.
-The three songs combined set an all-time record, spending nine weeks at #1 on Billboard's Club Play Singles chart, enough to make it the #1 Disco recording of the year, and a strong seller in the U.S. It also made the Pop Top 40 that summer.
+The three songs combined set an all-time record, spending nine weeks at #1 on Billboard's Club Play Singles chart, enough to make it the No. 1 disco recording of the year, and a strong seller in the U.S. It also made the Pop Top 40 that summer.
 The success of "Searching" and "The Glow of Love" exposed Luther's voice to the mainstream, and led to a successful solo career soon afterward.

-At the time The Glow of Love was released, the group also drew comparisons to another Disco act at the time, Chic, who were not only Change's labelmates at Atlantic Records in the US, but also shared their backing vocalists as well.
+At the time The Glow of Love was released, the group also drew comparisons to another disco act at the time, Chic, who were not only Change's labelmates at Atlantic Records in the US, but also shared their backing vocalists.